hussainzs/dp-seo-engine/README.md

    poetry config virtualenvs.in-project true
    ```

-   This command tells Poetry to always place the virtual environment inside a `.venv/` folder within the project directory.
-This is optional but helps setting up the interpreter and organizing overall.
+   This command tells Poetry to always place the virtual environment inside a `.venv/` folder _within_ the project directory.
+This is optional but helps finding interpreter path and managing virtual environments.

-2. **Proceed with the installation**:
+2. **Install Dependencies and activate virtual environment**:

    After setting the configuration, you can continue with the following commands: